aai-institute/practical-ai-act/docs/showcase/system-overview.md

    To keep track of data artifacts across the machine learning lifecycle, we use lakeFS, a distributed data version control solution.
    That way, we can clearly separate different versions of data, and annotate them with metadata and information, which helps to create a clear overview of the project.
    We choose to run lakeFS on top of MinIO, an S3-compatible object store, since that can also be used to store other artifacts than data, like trained models.
+   It can also be deployed locally, which means this example can be run self-contained without the need for cloud infrastructure.

    - Raw data is ingested and version-controlled using lakeFS.
    - Processed data is also stored and versioned after preprocessing.